 8. The investigative report is confidential and shall not be communicated verbally, duplicated or circulated.
 However, the Complainant and the Respondent may share the report with their duly appointed representative(s).

 9. Upon receipt of the investigative report, both the Complainant and the Respondent may choose to respond.
 Any response must be in writing and submitted within five (5) Days.

-10. The Vice-President, as appropriate, shall decide, based on the investigative report and the responses, if any, from the Complainant and the Respondent, whether Harassment has or has not occurred.
+10. The Vice-President, as appropriate, shall decide the course of action, based on the investigative report and the responses, if any, from the Complainant and the Respondent.
 The Vice-President may seek advice, as appropriate.

 12. The Vice-President shall consult with the applicable line authority before implementing a recommendation or taking other remedial, preventative, or disciplinary action.